600 Comox Road

 Learn more about how this project is tax neutral here.

-From July 6th until August 18th the Alternative Approval Process ran for this project.
-At the close of the process, on Friday, August 18, 828 eligible elector response forms were received in the service area and the board may now consider the bylaw for adoption and next steps at their August 29th board meeting.
+From July 6 until August 18 the Alternative Approval Process ran for this project.
+At the close of the process, on Friday, August 18, 828 eligible elector response forms were received in the service area.

 In 2001, the Comox Valley Regional District (CVRD) had to vacate the administration offices located on Headquarters Road for safety reasons and were moved into leased premises on 17th Street in Courtenay.
 The Headquarters Road building was subsequently demolished.
 In 2002, the CVRD administration offices were moved into the current premises on Comox Road under a five year lease.
 The lease has been renewed several times since 2002.
 The leased premises are located in the floodplain and have been subject to several flooding threats and, at times, evacuation has been required and access by staff has been restricted by high flood waters.
 As a provider of local government services, it is not in the best interest of the taxpayer to have their service provider unavailable at such critical times.